tlorenzi/graphql-design-tutorial/TUTORIAL.md

 ### Rules and Subobjects

-We will consider the next two fields in our Collection type together: `rules`, and `rulesApplyDisjunctively`.
-The first is pretty straightforward: a list of rules.
-Do note that both the list itself and the elements of the list are marked as non-null: this is fine, as GraphQL does distinguish between `null` and `[]` and `[null]`.
-For manual collections, this list can be empty, but it cannot be null nor can it contain a null.

 *Protip: List-type fields are almost always non-null lists with non-null elements.
 If you want a nullable list make sure there is real semantic value in being able to distinguish between an empty list and a null one.*